viviantran706/cse15l-lab-reports/lab3.md

 ## Part 1
 Looking at teh command find.
 The 4 intresting command line options to use these commands are:
--name , -type, -perm, and -user.
+-name , -type, -size, and -regex.
 Following the general syntax of fine, which is ` find [options] [path] [expression]
 `
 .

 ---
-Looking at -name, this command prompt tells the find command to search for the file by its name and what ever it is followed by that is the name that the find command will search for.
+Looking at -name, this command prompt tells the find command to search for the file by its nameand what ever it is followed by that is the name that the find command will search for.

-For exmaple, from the files and directories from ./technical:
+For exmaple, from the files and directories from **./technical**:
 ```
 find ./technical -name "reports*"
 ```